bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 `<b-form-input>` optionally supports formatting by passing a function reference to the `formatter` prop.

-By default, formatting occurs when the control's native `input` event fires.
+Formatting (when a formatter funtion is supplied) occurs when the control's native `input` event fires.
 You can use the boolean prop `lazy-formatter` to restrict the formatter function to being called on the control's native `change` event (which usually occurs on blur).

-The `formatter` function receives two arguments: the raw `value` of the input element, and the native `event` object.
+The `formatter` function receives two arguments: the raw `value` of the input element, and the native `event` object (if available).

 The `formatter` function should return the formatted value (as a string).

-No formatting occurs if a `formatter` is not provided.
+Formatting does not occur if a `formatter` is not provided.

 ```html
 <template>